 and Lifecycle Configuration Elements

 By default, all Amazon S3 resources are private, including buckets, objects, and related subresources (for example, lifecycle configuration and website configuration).
-Only the resource owner (that is, the AWS account that created it) can access the resource.
+Only the resource owner (that is, the Amazon Web Services account that created it) can access the resource.
 The resource owner can optionally grant access permissions to others by writing an access policy.
-For this operation, a user must get the s3:PutLifecycleConfiguration permission.
+For this operation, a user must get the

 You can also explicitly deny permissions.
 Explicit deny also supersedes any other permissions.
 If you want to block users or accounts from removing or deleting objects from your bucket, you must deny them permissions for the following actions:

 For more information about permissions, see Managing Access Permissions to Your Amazon S3 Resources